 Abdelrazek started playing at the national level in Egypt at age 16 and continued into college where he was a four-time all-star.
 He has played in more than 35 matches at the international level.

-Abdelrazek currently serves as the intramural director in CUA's Athletic Department.
-He and his wife, Elizabeth, live in Silver Spring, Md., with their daughters, Alexa and Sara.
+Abdelrazek currently serves as the intramural director in CUA's Athletic Department and resides in Silver Spring, Md., with his daughters, Alexa and Sara.